Introduction: What is a Good Level of Forecast Accuracy?

 Good demand forecasts reduce uncertainty.
 In retail distribution and store replenishment, the benefits of good forecasting include the ability to attain excellent product availability with reduced safety stocks, minimized waste, as well as better margins, as the need for clearance sales are reduced.
 Further up the supply chain, good forecasting allows manufacturers to secure availability of relevant raw and packaging materials and operate their production with lower capacity, time and inventory buffers.

 Forecasts are obviously important.
 If there are low-hanging fruit in demand forecasting, it always makes sense to harvest them.
-For example, if retailers are not yet taking advantage of modern tools allowing them to automatically select and employ the most effective combination of different time-series forecasting approaches and machine learning, the investment is going to pay off.
+For example, if retailers are not yet taking advantage of machine learning in forecasting, the investment is not going to pay off.
+Machine learning algorithms are able to consider hundreds of potentially demand-influencing factors when forecasting retail sales, something that a human demand planner could never do.

 On the other hand, it is also obvious that demand forecasts will always be inaccurate to some degree and that the planning process must accommodate this.